ManticoreTechnologies/evrmail/README.md

 EvrMail uses a clean, modular architecture:

 - **Core**: Blockchain interaction, cryptography, and messaging protocol
-- **GUI**: Modern interface using Flutter/Flet for cross-platform support
+- **GUI**: Modern interface using PyQt5 with QWebEngineView and React/TypeScript
 - **Daemon**: Background services for message syncing and notification
 - **Storage**: IPFS integration for decentralized content storage